henryperson/nlp-design-project/README.md

 }
 I think you meant : ['TakeSquareRoots']
 ```

-## Failure Cases
-There are certain cases where this fails - it's not so good at knowing when it shouldn't know the right answer, such as when given something that sounds moderately "mathish" but is just really really off.
-We could fix this by raising the bar for similarity, but then we worry that we would tell a client we don't understand their input if it's too close.
-We think that the case of suggesting a potential solution when someone said gibberish is less harmful than discouraging a correct student.

 ## Conclusions
 Overall, we think our solution solves the problem adequately enough, and efficiently enough.
 We hope you agree!